-Let’s talk about each one of these theories so you can decide which one is the most likely reason that coffee is called a “Cup of Joe”.
+Let’s talk about each one of these 3 theories in more detail so you can decide which one is the most likely reason that coffee is called a “Cup of Joe”.

 1. World War I and Josephus Daniels